Blaise Matuidi: Early career

 Matuidi began his football career at the age of six playing for hometown club US Fontenay-sous-Bois.
 After five years at the club, he joined CO Vincennes in nearby Vincennes, where he was teammates with Yacine Brahimi for a year.
-In 1999, Matuidi was rated as one of the best players in the Île-de-France region and was subsequently selected to attend the prestigious Clairefontaine academy.
+In 1999, Matuidi was rated as one of the best players in the Île-de-France region and was subsequently selected to attend the prestigious INF Clairefontaine academy.
 He trained at the academy for three seasons, playing there on weekdays while simultaneously playing for Vincennes on the weekends.
-In 2001, Matuidi left Vincennes to sign for semi-professional club Créteil on an aspirant (youth) contract.
-He spent four years in the club youth academy quickly becoming one of the club's most sought after prospects.
+In 2001, Matuidi left Vincennes to sign for semi-professional club Créteil.
+He spent one year in the club youth academy quickly becoming one of the club's most sought after prospects.
 Despite an intriguing offer from the two-time defending champions Lyon, Matuidi signed with Troyes, citing the club's training centre as his primary reason.